mikaelvesavuori/dorametrix/README.md

 _This is highly recommended but not strictly necessary, though it will become quite a hassle if you do not automate incident handling._

+Webhooks are fired automatically from your chosen tool upon your selected events being fired in them.
+This makes the practical integration very easy to set up.

 #### GitHub

 Create a webhook; [see this guide if you need instructions](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).

-Add your `dorametrix` endpoint URL, set the content type to `application/json` and select the event types `Issues` and `Push`.
+Add your Dorametrix endpoint URL ("add event" path; default `{API_URL}/event`), set the content type to `application/json` and select the event types `Issues` and `Push`.

 #### Bitbucket

 Create a webhook; [see this guide if you need instructions](https://support.atlassian.com/bitbucket-cloud/docs/manage-webhooks/#Create-webhooks).

-Add your `dorametrix` endpoint URL and select the event types `Repository:Push`, `Issue:Created` and `Issue:Updated`.
+Add your Dorametrix endpoint URL ("add event" path; default `{API_URL}/event`) and select the event types `Repository:Push`, `Issue:Created` and `Issue:Updated`.

 #### Jira

 Create a webhook; [see this guide if you need instructions](https://developer.atlassian.com/server/jira/platform/webhooks/#registering-a-webhook).

-Add your `dorametrix` endpoint URL and select the event types `Repository:Push`, `Issue:created`, `Issue:updated`, `Issue:deleted`.
+Add your Dorametrix endpoint URL ("add event" path; default `{API_URL}/event`) and select the event types `Issue:created`, `Issue:updated`, `Issue:deleted`.

+**Note**: Because there is no mapping between the Jira project and a given repository you need to manually provide that context through Jira.
+Dorametrix will assume a custom field on any issue: The ideal option is the URL field type where the value must conform to either a GitHub or Bitbucket repository URL, i.e. `https://github.com/SOMEORG/SOMEREPO` or `https://bitbucket.org/SOMEORG/SOMEREPO/` format.

+_If there is a need to support additional Git hosts, then please raise an Issue and explain what the authorative URL format is for your tool._

 #### Note on security with webhook secrets

-The current version of `dorametrix` does not have built-in support for GitHub webhook secrets, but if there is sufficient demand I might add such support.
+The current version of Dorametrix does not have built-in support for GitHub webhook secrets, but if there is sufficient demand I might add such support.

 _Note that Bitbucket Cloud and Jira do not have support for webhook secrets: https://jira.atlassian.com/browse/BCLOUD-14683._